ducleTrustworthyAI/ducleTrustworthyAI/README.md

 - **AI Researcher**
   - University of Science, Ho Chi Minh City, Vietnam (12/2022 - 7/2024)
   - In this project, I delve into the fascinating realm of developing interpretable predictive models for medical applications using time-series data.
 With the increasing availability of healthcare data, there is a growing demand for accurate prediction models that not only forecast medical outcomes but also provide transparent explanations for these predictions.

+- **Team Leadership and Collaboration**
+   - Utilizing Large Language Models for Vietnamese Language Processing (10/2023 - 12/2023)
+   - Role: Team Leader / Project Manager
+   - Description:
+      - Led a multidisciplinary team of researchers and engineers in exploring and developing large language models.
+      - Collaborated with team members to define research objectives, allocate tasks, and establish timelines for project milestones.
+      - Facilitated regular meetings and discussions to brainstorm ideas, share progress updates, and address challenges encountered during the research process.
+      - Fostered a collaborative and inclusive team environment, encouraging open communication and knowledge sharing among team members.
+      - Provided mentorship and guidance to team members, helping them develop their technical skills and achieve project goals effectively.

 - **Research Supervision Experience**
   - Guiding Undergraduate Theses on Explainable AI (XAI)
   - University of Science, Ho Chi Minh City, Vietnam (2/2024 - 7/2024)